A dream home, whether lavish or small, contemporary, traditional or neither depends on who lives in that home.

 The home Daddy helped his friend build seemed gorgeous to me.
 On a small hill, it had much more space than we ever had.
 The little green monster reared its ugly head in me each time we visited them.

 My piano teacher lived downtown on a ‘posh’ street.
 It probably wasn’t by today’s standards.
 She had a grand piano.
-My dream of owning a grand piano came from playing that one each week.
+My dream of someday owning a grand piano came from playing that one each week.

 I’ve owned one for over thirty years now.
 My husband bought me the piano as our first piece of furniture.